I was recently asked, “What is specialty coffee?” which made me think that most like many others might be wondering the same thing.

 It is often sold directly from the bakery to preserve its freshness and aroma.

 Keep in mind that the peak of the aromas after baking is on the 45th day.
 After this, they begin to decrease and so on until the 6th month.
 That’s why most small bakeries put a baking date instead of an expiration date.

 Each large brand has its own bakery and factory, where it bakes, packages, and sends to end-users.

 In specialty coffee, finding the most delicious profile is the task of the baker, after which the caper or taster tastes the samples of roasted coffee to approve its taste.

-Special Coffee differs from ordinary coffee in the way it is grown, processed and roasted.
+In conclusion, specialty coffee differs from ordinary coffee in the way it is grown, processed, and roasted.
 It is not a mass product and to achieve the perfect taste requires a lot of effort and patience.